dpotschka/mysite/Davee_ReadMe.txt

 18. Re-using your myPolls app as a django/python package.

+This will NOT work online at pa because they won't allow you to add a package to python/sit-packages/lib, you must ask them to add packages.

 I did this locally and it worked.
 Follow the tutorial here: https://docs.djangoproject.com/en/1.10/intro/reusable-apps/